-Figure 5-19: Active Transportation, High Quality Transit Areas, and Environmental Justice Areas significant overlap include SR 1 in Oxnard and the communities of Saticoy, Santa Paula, and Fillmore along SR 126.
-Communities living along these high- volume corridors are most affected by exposure to vehicle emissions and the increased risk of involvement in a traffic collision.
+Figure 5-17: Existing Transit, High Quality Transit Areas, and Environmental Justice Areas in Oxnard.
+Other areas of significant overlap include SR 1 in Oxnard and the communities of Saticoy, Santa Paula, and Fillmore along SR 126.
+Communities living along these high-volume corridors are most affected by exposure to vehicle emissions and the increased risk of involvement in a traffic collision.